 The waves that come here are quite high so it is not a swimming beach.
 But it is excellent for Boogie boarding, body surfing etc If your not a strong swimmer I’d recommend staying close to the beach.

-There plenty of establishments to eat at.
+There are plenty of establishments to eat at around here.
 Anything from food carts to ocean view restaurants.
 We’ve eaten at Barracudas which was pretty good and has a nice small outdoor patio seating area that overlooks the ocean.
 It’s also a great place to people watch.